ncborcherding/mtD2/README.md

 ## Data
 - Processed data is available in the github repo under /data/IntegratedDF.rds
 - Unprocessed flow cytometry standard (.fcs) will be available at [here](https://zenodo.org/record/6538130) (embargoed until publication).
+The code will work if these .fcs files are placed in the ./data directory.